-Admission to Pursue Selected Graduate Coursework (Special Student Status)
+Admission to Pursue Selected Graduate Coursework (Visiting Student Status)

-A student with a baccalaureate degree from an accredited institution may enroll for selected coursework at the graduate level as a "special student."
-This designation is particularly well-suited for lateral-entry teachers seeking to clear their license, but special student status does not automatically guarantee the student subsequent admission to the graduate program.
-If a "special student" later applies to the graduate program and is accepted, credit earned on courses already taken may be applied to the degree, provided the course grade is B or better.
+A student with a baccalaureate degree from an accredited institution may enroll for selected coursework at the graduate level as a non-degree or visiting student.
+If a non-degree student later applies to the graduate program and is accepted, credit earned on courses already taken may be applied to the degree, provided the course grade is B or better.